pascalbe-dev/gatsby-starter-cms-landing-page/README.md

 - start the development server via `npm start`
 - update the code to change the design and content

+### Adding animations on scroll

+The [gatsby-plugin-scroll-reveal](https://github.com/solublestudio/gatsby-plugin-scroll-reveal) is added to this template.
+With this plugin, it's easy to add animations, when the user scrolls through the page.

+To get started, follow [their usage guide](https://github.com/solublestudio/gatsby-plugin-scroll-reveal#usage).

 ## One time set up

 ## Setting up the netlify deployment